AnujBalodi916/devops-portfolio/README.md

 ## 📌 Project Overview
 This project demonstrates a real-world **end-to-end CI/CD pipeline** implemented using **Jenkins, Docker, Trivy, and AWS EC2**.
-The goal of this project is to eliminate manual deployment, reduce errors, and automate build, security scanning, and deployment processes.
+The objective of this project is to eliminate manual deployments, reduce human errors, and automate build, security scanning, and deployment processes.

 ---